 The Barry F. Lorenzetti Foundation additionally supports QVF’s music therapy program, in which credentialed professionals use music purposefully, within therapeutic relationships, to support development, health and well-being.

-The Foundation also supports their “Faces of Honor” exhibition, which is a moving and important commemorative event for many.
-For this event, approximately 60 Veterans are approached to participate as subjects of an exposition that honors their service and experiences in the Canadian Military.
+The Foundation also supports the “Faces of Honor” exhibition, which is a moving and important commemorative event for veterans and their families.
+Annually, approximately 60 Veterans are showcased in pictures, honoring their service in the Canadian Armed Forces.
 The resulting photos are displayed over a 3-week period, close to Remembrance Day.
-Families of the Veterans, who come from far, are gifted with the professionally matted and framed photos following the event.
+Families of the Veterans, who come from afar, are gifted with the professionally matted and framed photos following the event.

 Head & Hands has been working with marginalized youth for almost fifty years.
 Their mission is to work with youth to insure their physical and mental well-being.
 Their approach is preventive, inclusive, non-judgmental and holistic, with a fundamental commitment to providing an environment that welcomes youth without discrimination.